 - a.
 The Greater Lincolnshire Employment and Skills Board is an advisory body with no legal status but with a specific role as part of the Greater Lincolnshire LEP structure, and to undertake the Skills Advisory Panel function on behalf of the LEP. - b.
 There will be 15-20 members, including the Chair and those with specialist knowledge (such as analytical experts) and other observers.
-The Chair will be a private sector Director of the Greater Lincolnshire LEP. - c.
-The board should be diverse and have members with the necessary knowledge and expertise to oversee influential skills and labour market analysis, advise on effective local strategies, and advise on, and assist in the implementation of, effective local funding and investment decisions.
+The Chair will be a private sector Director of the Greater Lincolnshire LEP.

-- d.
+- C. The board should be diverse and have members with the necessary knowledge and expertise to oversee influential skills and labour market analysis, advise on effective local strategies, and advise on, and assist in the implementation of, effective local funding and investment decisions. - d.
 The Board will have a strong employer element with representatives from businesses of different sizes and different sectors, including self-employed. - e.
 To support the supply of skills into local areas all the main types of education and employment services providers will be represented on the Board, HE Institutions, Colleges and Independent Training Providers. - f.
 The Board will invite relevant local representatives of the Education and Skills Funding Agency and the Cities and Local Growth Unit and Jobcentre Plus to attend meetings periodically.
 Local Authorities should be represented and where possible, other key local partners, such as from the community and voluntary sectors, should also be included. - g.
 All Board members will work or live in the Greater Lincolnshire area and it is expected that they will have extensive knowledge of the local area or sector in which they work. - h.
-Employment and Skills Boards taking on the function of the Skills Advisory Panel should, as part of the wider LEP, adhere to the standards of transparency, conflicts of interest, accountability and diversity, as set out in the Local Enterprise Partnership: National Assurance Framework and Strengthened Local Enterprise Partnerships.
+Employment and Skills Boards taking on the function of the Skills Advisory Panel should, as part of the wider LEP, adhere to the standards of transparency, conflicts of interest, accountability and diversity, as set out in the Local Enterprise Partnership: National Assurance Framework and Strengthened Local Enterprise Partnerships. - i.
+Minutes and papers of Board meetings will be published on the Greater Lincolnshire LEP website.